-- General guideline: All attire should be attire that is modest in keeping with the Holy Scripture (1 Timothy 2:9). - 2.
-All attire should not encourage a person to have lustful thoughts. - 3.
+- 1. General guideline: All attire should be attire that is modest in keeping with the Holy Scripture (1 Timothy 2:9). - 2.
 Dresses should not show any cleavage, when standing, sitting or bending.
 Tops are not to be revealing, see-through or low-cut.
 Necklines should not be more than the student's hand's width lower than the collar bone.
 Undergarments should not be visible.
-Dresses should not be too tight in that it would detail the woman's anatomy. - 4.
-Dresses should not be too loose fitting that they reveals the under garments or skin that is intended to be covered. - The back of the dress should be no longer than 7" from the top middle point of the shoulder. - 6.
-Dresses should not be cut under the arms such that when the arms are lifted one can see under the dress. - 7.
+Dresses should not be too tight in that it would detail the woman's anatomy. - 3.
+Dresses should not be too loose fitting that they reveal the undergarments or skin that is intended to be covered. - 4.
+The back of the dress should be no longer than 7" from the top middle point of the shoulder. - 5.
+Dresses should not be cut under the arms such that when the arms are lifted one can see under the dress. - 6.
 Sleeveless dresses or tops may be worn if the shoulder material is over two inches in width and the armholes are not oversized or cut-in as in a halter-style top or tank top.
-At least one opaque layer must meet each of these standards.
-It should not be necessary to wear a strapless bra. - 8.
-Strapless dresses are not allowed.
-Sleeveless dresses should not be cut in
+At least one opaque layer must meet each of these

-- such that the shoulders are bare.
-Dresses with sleeves may not be worn off the shoulders. - Hemlines, including slits, cannot touch higher than the middle of the knee when standing, sitting, or with legs crossed. - 10.
-Sheer materials on the dress that are inconsistent with these guidelines or the regular school dress code must be lined with opaque fabric. - 11.
-The dresses along with any planned undergarments are required to be worn and approved by the banquet approval committee.
+- standards.
+It should not be necessary to wear a strapless bra. - Strapless dresses are not allowed.
+Sleeveless dresses should not be cut in such that the shoulders are bare.
+Dresses with sleeves may not be worn off the shoulders. - 8.
+Hemlines, including slits, cannot touch higher than the middle of the knee when standing, sitting, or with legs crossed. - Sheer materials on the dress that are inconsistent with these guidelines or the regular school dress code must be lined with opaque fabric. - The dresses along with any planned undergarments are required to be worn and approved by the banquet approval committee.

-For the Spring Banquet, a banquet approval committee will be appointed by the Principal.
-The banquet approval committee is asked to inspect all dresses prior to the banquet with the goal of ensuring overall compliance with the dress guidelines.
-The committee will also be asked to review dresses the night of the banquet prior to pictures.
-Should a student not adhere to the dress code the night of the event, the student will be asked to wear a school-provided covering or leave to make appropriate corrections.
+For the annual Junior/Senior Banquet, a Banquet Attire Approval Committee will be appointed by the Principal and will be made up of Christian ladies who are not employees of the school and who do not have girls attending the banquet.
+The committee is asked to inspect all dresses prior to the banquet with the goal of ensuring overall compliance with the dress guidelines.
+If a dress needs to be altered after inspection, the dress must be re-inspected by the committee prior to the banquet.
+Should a student not adhere to the dress code, that student will not be allowed to attend.